sam20e/browser-tab-auto-reload/README.md

     - [Microsoft Edge](https://microsoftedge.microsoft.com/addons/detail/tampermonkey/iikmkjmpaadaobahmlepeloendndfphd)
 2. Click the Tampermonkey icon in your browser toolbar and select "Create a new script."
 3. Remove any default code that appears.
-4. Copy and paste the provided script into the Tampermonkey editor.
+4. Copy and paste the provided script [tab_auto_reload.user.js](https://github.com/sam20e/browser-tab-auto-reload/blob/main/tab_auto_reload.user.js)into the Tampermonkey editor.
 5. Save the script by clicking the disk icon or pressing `Ctrl + S`.

 ## Configuration